docker/docs/engine/userguide/storagedriver/zfs-driver.md

 ## Limiting your container's writable storage quota

-If you want to use quota on a per docker image/zfs dataset basis, you can use the `--storage-opt` option:
+If you want to use quota on a per-image/dataset basis, you can use the `--storage-opt` option.

     --storage-opt size=256M

-which limits the space your container can write/change (implemented with the ZFS attribute `available`).
-This means that if you have e.g. a database docker image of 256 MB and you use the aforementioned option, you end up with a container of size 512 MB and 256 MB free.
+This limits the space your container can write to/change (implemented with the ZFS attribute `available`).
+This means that if you have an image that is 256 MB in size and you use the aforementioned option, you end up with a container of size 512 MB and 256 MB free.